aurruti/warming-game/README.md

 # Heatwave VR
 Heatwave VR is a game about global warming in VR using thermal haptics.
-Developed for the Special Project for the M.Sc.
+It was developed for the Special Project for the M.Sc.
 CCIS at Aalto Univeristy.

 Note that this is a work in progress.

 # PLEASE!
-USE UNREAL ENGINE 5.4.1
+USE UNREAL ENGINE 5.4.2

-# Covert to 5.3.2 for the Thermal Haptic API Integration